 Colorado custody laws, known as “parental responsibilities," relate to the parental rights, duties, and responsibilities each parent owes their children, including decision-making and parenting time.

-If you are seeking sole custody, it must be for valid reasons, and you must seek the advice and services of an attorney, if you plan to move forward with such a request of the court.
-An attorney with Denver Family Law is a good step to take.
+- Full custody, also known as sole legal custody, is when only one parent has time and decision-making authority regarding education, health, and basic welfare.
+If you are seeking sole custody, it must be for valid reasons, and you must seek the advice and services of an attorney if you plan to move forward with such a request of the court.
+An attorney with Denver Family Law is an excellent step to take.

 If you are in the midst of a divorce, then Colorado custody laws will be a factor in the final disposition of the case.
 A parenting plan will be developed and approved by the court.
 If the divorce is already final, and you are not filing for sole custody or a modification of child custody, a new filing will have to be made.

 Often in cases of modification requests, your attorney may advise that you first meet with your ex and determine if an agreement can be reached with the help of mediation.
 If so, then the modification can be filed with the court and approved.

 If your ex objects to your modification, then you will have to present your evidence in your filing with the court, and your ex will have the opportunity to respond.
 Your attorney will draft your petition and handle the hearing.

 How to Get Full Custody of Your Child in Colorado